 “Our activity is all about prevention,” TISPOL President Paolo Cestra said at the beginning of the event.

 Illegal and/or inappropriate speed is the single biggest factor behind fatal road collisions.
-That’s why police officers deploy purpose-built speed cameras, produce photo evidence and take action against drivers who fail to comply with speed limits, according to TISPOL.
-Within the framework of the seven-day speed marathon, a 24H speed marathon has also taken place on April 3, at 00H00: “The 24-hour speed marathon is one component of our strategy for reducing casualties, and making Europe’s roads safer.”
+That’s why police officers deploy purpose-built speed cameras, produce photo evidence, and take action against drivers who fail to comply with speed limits, according to TISPOL.
+Within the framework of the seven-day speed marathon, a 24-hour speed marathon has also taken place on April 3, starting at 0:00 CET.
+“The 24-hour speed marathon is one component of our strategy for reducing casualties, and making Europe’s roads safer,” added Cestra.

-The cameras used for the speed marathon by the Hungarian police were Adaptive Recognition’s S1 speed cameras.
-S1 is a mobile no-staff speed and traffic monitoring camera with on-board License Plate Recognition.
-It is capable of spotting a speeding vehicle up to 1200 meters (roughly 4000 feet) away and return a certified speed measurement from a whopping 600-meter (2000 feet) distance.
-No other speed monitoring camera is capable of registering an offender from this distance – it is possible thanks to S1’s unique high-precision laser technology.
+The cameras used for the speed marathon by the Hungarian Police were Adaptive Recognition’s S1 speed cameras.
+S1 is a mobile no-staff speed and traffic monitoring camera with on-board automatic number plate recognition (ANPR).
+It is capable of spotting a speeding vehicle up to 1,200 meters (roughly 4,000 feet) away and returning a certified speed measurement from a whopping 600-meter (2,000 feet) distance.
+No other speed monitoring camera is capable of registering an offender from this distance; it is only possible thanks to S1’s unique high-precision laser technology.

-In the speed marathon of 2018, only 23 countries took part as opposed to 26 last week, and more than 3 million vehicles were checked by speed cameras in more than 12,000 sites.
+In the speed marathon of 2018, only 23 countries took part.
+In 2019, that number increased to 26.
+That year, more than 3 million vehicles were checked by speed cameras at more than 12,000 sites.
 The results showed that some 8 percent of the vehicles were speeding.

 If you would like to know the results of the latest ‘Blitzmarathon’, as the Germans call it, stay tuned for our next piece of information.